 Sometimes, clinical trials are not available for your child’s tumour.
 This may be because a recent trial has just finished, or because the tumour is very rare.
 In these cases, you can expect your doctors and nurses to offer treatment which is agreed to be the most appropriate, using guidelines which have been prepared by experts across the country.
 The Children’s Cancer and Leukaemia Group (CCLG) is an important organisation which helps to produce these guidelines.

 Follow-up care for Hodgkin lymphomaBack to top

-About 9 out of every 10 children who develop Hodgkin lymphoma are cured.
+About 90% of children who develop Hodgkin lymphoma are cured.
 When your child completes treatment, they will then go in to a follow-up phase, seeing doctors and nurses in out-patient clinics usually for around five years.
-Clinic visits will be every 3-4 months to start with, and there will be occasional scans, x-rays and blood tests done for several years after completing treatment.
+Clinic visits will be every 3-4 months to start with and there will be occasional scans, x-rays and blood tests done for several years after completing treatment.